 Unlike talk therapy, which over-focuses on feelings, ERP teaches one to reign in those runaway thoughts.
 I can’t tell you how many kids (and adults) with severe OCD have found the most value in ERP in helping them break free from intrusive thinking and not connect to feelings first.

-One pediatric OCD treatment study looked at how different treatments help kids with OCD.
+One pediatric study looked at how different treatments help kids with OCD.
 They studied 112 kids who either took medicine, talked to a therapist, did both, or took a fake pill.
 They found that kids who had milder obsessive compulsive symptoms understood their problem better, had fewer behavior issues, and got less help from their families improved the most with any treatment.

-ERP for Obsessive Compulsive Disorder in Children and Adolescents
+Response Prevention Therapy for Obsessive Compulsive Disorder

 Exposure and response prevention (ERP) is a type of cognitive therapy that’s considered the gold standard of treatment for children and adolescents with OCD.
-Its systematic methods have a lot of research to show how effective ERP is in reducing and even eliminating a child’s symptoms.
+Its systematic methods have a lot of research to show how effective ERP is in reducing and even eliminating a child’s OCD symptoms.

-ERP requires heavy parental involvement and practice at home, helping your child break the OCD cycle.
+Exposure and response prevention requires heavy parental involvement and practice at home, helping your child break the obsessive compulsive disorder cycle.
 That means teaching your child how to cope with anxiety disorder, intrusive thoughts, and compulsions instead of accidentally reinforcing them by what we say and do.

 And when you combine calming the nervous system with OCD therapy such as ERP, children with OCD can get better.
 We don’t talk enough about OCD success stories but at my Ridgefield, CT clinic, we help kids, adults and families tackle OCD every day.